LianaBernat/wearable-project/README.md

 ## Data Preparation
+## Data Preparation

-### Why Preparation is Necessary
+### Why Preparation Is Necessary

 The Capture-24 dataset contains wrist-worn accelerometer data collected from 151 participants between 2014 and 2016 in the Oxfordshire region.
 Participants wore an Axivity AX3 device during daily living for approximately 24 hours.
 Activity labels were obtained using wearable cameras and sleep diaries, totaling more than 2,500 hours of annotated data.

-The data are provided as one CSV file per participant, with a sampling interval of 0.01 s, resulting in an average of approximately 9 million rows per participant.
+The data are provided as one CSV file per participant, with a sampling interval of 0.01 s, resulting in an average of approximately 9 million rows per participant and more than 1 billion rows in total.
 This makes working directly with the raw time series computationally expensive and impractical for most modeling approaches.

 In addition, raw acceleration values are not very informative on their own, but when processed over small time windows, they can reveal useful patterns for identifying different types of movement.